star-jcanjij/helpmetamask/README.md

-# Trust Wallet Support Number Toll Free +18704066577
+# Contact a Live Person at MetaMask Support